arthurraposodev/arthurraposodev/README.md

 <img src="https://github-readme-stats.vercel.app/api/pin/?username=arthurraposodev&repo=Agenda" alt="Agenda">
 </p>

-Other projects associated with Accenture and dti digital and affiliated clients have private code-bases.
+Other projects associated with Accenture, dti digital, other consultancies and affiliated clients have private code-bases.
 A short description of each project is available on LinkedIn.

 #### 💬 Contact Me